-437 Two approaches for optical cloud detection have been investigated.
-The first method was passive, in that the 438 photodiode was used to detect cloud-induced changes in received solar radiation, and the second active, using a bright 439 local source of illumination to generate backscattered light when droplets are present.
-The first method can only work 440 in daylight, and the second method, initially at least, was intended to be complementary, for use at night.
+Two approaches for optical cloud detection have been investigated.
+The first method was passive, in that the photodiode was used to detect cloud-induced changes in received solar radiation, and the second active, using a bright local source of illumination to generate backscattered light when droplets are present.
+The first method can only work in daylight, and the second method, initially at least, was intended to be complementary, for use at night.

-442 In the passive cloud detector arrangement, an inexpensive and commonly available VT8440B photodiode (peak 443 spectral response at 580 nm) was implemented with an amplifier circuit, to provide a large signal input to the data 444 acquisition system (Nicoll and Harrison, 2012).
-This essentially provided a measurement of solar radiation, falling 445 either directly on the photodiode, or as diffuse solar radiation after scattering of sunlight in cloud.
-The presence or 446 absence of cloud modifies the variability in solar radiation.
-Within a cloud, the light is essentially isotropic, so 447 swinging motion of the radiosonde has little or no effect, but away from cloud, the light intensity varies strongly with 448 direction.
-Figure 10a shows the change in solar radiation received by a downwards-facing photodiode as it rises 449 through low stratiform cloud.
-At the cloud base, the radiation begins to increase steadily with height as the optical 450 thickness of the cloud diminishes.
-As the instrument emerges from the cloud top, the solar radiation variability sharply 451 increases, due to swing of the radiosonde beneath the carrier balloon.
-The relative humidity sensor data is provided
+In the passive cloud detector arrangement, an inexpensive and commonly available VT8440B photodiode (peak spectral response at 580 nm) was implemented with an amplifier circuit to provide a large signal input to the data acquisition system (Nicoll and Harrison, 2012).
+This essentially provided a measurement of solar radiation, falling either directly on the photodiode or as diffuse solar radiation after scattering of sunlight in cloud.
+The presence or absence of cloud modifies the variability in solar radiation.
+Within a cloud, the light is essentially isotropic, so the swinging motion of the radiosonde has little or no effect, but away from cloud, the light intensity varies strongly with direction.
+Figure 10a shows the change in solar radiation received by a downwardfacing photodiode as it rises through low stratiform cloud.
+At the cloud base, the radiation begins to increase steadily with height as the optical thickness of the cloud diminishes.
+As the instrument emerges from the cloud top, the solar radiation variability sharply increases due to swing of the radiosonde beneath the carrier balloon.
+The relative humidity sensor data are provided for comparison, in which much less distinct boundaries are apparent at the cloud base and cloud top.
+With the relative humidity measurement alone, the cloud position would only be poorly defined.